dkowalsky92/Interlinked/README.md

 ## Limitations

 - Interlinked does not currently support *Decodable* initializers.
 This is a planned feature for a future release.
+- Interlinked may not work correctly with most SwiftUI attributes, such as `@State`, `@Binding`, `@EnvironmentObject`, etc. This is a planned feature for a future release.
 - Interlinked attempts to maintain application logic, but it is not a seer and may not always generate the code you expect.
 Please review the generated code before committing it to your project.
 - There may be bugs.
 Please report any issues you encounter.